jgato/jgato/IPv6_Introduction.md

         };
 ```

-So my radvd configuration will only affect to these clients.
+So my radvd configuration will only affect to these two servers.
 Now, I can start radvd in my provisioner server.

 From the clients allowed (sno3, sno4), you will start receiving the RAs.
 Now, from [fe80::e2f1:1d3d:ce3d:8fbb].
 Which is the LL of the provisioner where I have just configured radvd: